Guitars

 Studio

-Debuting January 2023 the studio represents a new shape and size in the range.
-A mid size guitar with a very comfortable scale and neck, it is extremely easy to play without feeling ‘small’.
-The design takes cues from larger bodied, shorter scale guitars from the early 20th century but with fully modern construction – a wonderful blend of vintage and contemporary.
+Debuting with the range overhaul, the studio represents my first new guitar model in several years, though in many ways it is one of my most traditional designs.
+Sitting between the concerts and the session in size with a very comfortable scale and neck, it is extremely easy to play without feeling ‘small’.
+The design takes cues from larger bodied, shorter scale guitars from the late 19th and early 20th century but with fully modern construction – a wonderful blend of vintage and contemporary.

 Although primarily conceived as a 640mm scale 12th fret instrument, as shown, the body shape is designed to work equally well in 14th fret configurations with a slightly longer scale and provides an extremely versatile design.
 With brilliantly well balanced tone and very good volume whilst remaining lightweight and responsive, the studio body shape can be the platform for guitars to suit almost any playing style and preference.